+1. Legal Name of Respondent:

+2. Former Name(s) Under Which Respondent Has Operated:

+3. Authorized Contact Person:

+4. Address:

-1 Ι. Legal Name of Respondent: 2 2.
-Former Name(s) Under Which Respondent Has Operated: 3 3.
-Authorized Contact Person: ۷ 1.
-Address: 5 5.
-Telephone Number: () 6.
-Website Address: 7 7.
-Date of Business Inception: 8.
-Number of Years in Business: ç 9. # of Years Delivering the Solicited Workforce Services: 10. # of Full-time Employees:
+5. Telephone Number: () 6.
+Website Address:

+7. Date of Business Inception: 8.
+Number of Years in Business:

-1 l. .
-Type of Business: For-Profit Non-Profit Public 2 2.
-Legal Structure: Sole Proprietorship Partnership Corporation 3 3.
+9. # of Years Delivering the Solicited Workforce Services: 10.
+10. # of Full-time Employees: 11.
+Type of Business: For-Profit Non-Profit Public 12.
+Legal Structure: Sole Proprietorship Partnership Corporation 13.
 Authorized to conduct business in Florida?
-Yes or No ۷ 4.
-Check to indicate if your organization is a: Cor nm unity-based Organization (CBO) Minority-owned Female-owned N/A 5 5.
-The proposer certifies that: a It has no outstanding liens, claims, debts, judgments, or litigation pending against it which would materially affect its programmatic or financial abilities to implement and carry out its proposed 1 program.
-It has complied with an official order of any occupy of the State.
-Voc.
-No. N/A b o.
-It has complied with an official order of any agency of the State Yes No N/A a.
+Yes or No 14.
+Check to indicate if your organization is a:

+Community-based Organization (CBO) Minority-owned Female-owned N/A a.
 It has no outstanding liens, claims, debts, judgments, or litigation pending against it which would materially affect its programmatic or financial abilities to implement and carry out its proposed program.
 Yes No b.
 It has complied with an official order of any agency of the State of Florida, or the United States Department of Labor to repay disallowed costs incurred during its conduct of projects or services.
-Yes No N/A c.
-It is current in its payment of applicable federal, state, and local taxes.
+Yes No N/A C. It is current in its payment of applicable federal, state, and local taxes.
 Yes No d.
 It is free and clear of any disallowed audited costs.
 Yes No e.
 Its costs and pricing data submitted with this proposal are representative of only those reasonable, allowable, and allocable costs necessary for carrying out its proposed program.
 Yes No f.
 It will comply with the assurances attached to this RFP, WIOA and its promulgated rules and regulations.
 Yes No g.
 It is authorized to submit this proposal in accordance with the policies of its governing body.
 Yes No